Kambale Family's Kerala Trip With Thrillophilia Through Hills, Backwaters, and Roads

 Package Booked: Getaway to Kerala | Unveiling the Green Tapestry & Scenic Waterways

-The roads keep changing every few hours, you see lush green hills, and this beauty is what makes it to Kerala’s stories that last for a lifetime.
+The roads keep changing every few hours; you see lush green hills, and this beauty is what makes Kerala’s stories that last for a lifetime.

-Siddhartha and his family’s eight-day Kerala trip across Kochi, Munnar, Thekkady, Alleppey, Kovalam, Kanyakumari, and Trivandrum with Thrillophilia carried a little bit of everything Kerala is known for.
-Quiet mornings in the hills, long scenic drives, forests that smelled of rain, houseboats floating through still water, and evenings by the sea that felt unhurried in the best way possible.
+Siddhartha and his family’s eight-day Kerala trip across Kochi, Munnar, Thekkady, Alleppey, Kovalam, Kanyakumari, and Trivandrum carried a little bit of everything Kerala is known for.
+Quiet mornings in the hills, long scenic drives, forests that smelt of rain, houseboats floating through still water, and evenings by the sea that felt unhurried in the best way possible.

 Kochi Marked the Beginning of Their Kerala Trip